 The Church's social teaching is a rich treasure of wisdom about building a just society and living lives of holiness amidst the challenges of modern society.
-Catholic Charities' principles and values, outlined below, are rooted in these teachings.
+CCDA's principles and values, outlined below, are rooted in these teachings.

 Principles